Last Updated on by Admin

 5G, an abbreviation for the 5th generation of cellular communications technology, provides faster Internet speeds than 3G and 4G.
 This is the age of 4G mobile Internet access, as more and more subscribers migrate from 4G to 5G.
 Sometimes, someone asks, “How do I upgrade or convert a 4G mobile phone to 5G?”

 5G is so much faster than 4G that it makes sense that you want to experience 5G speeds.
 Everything is better with 5G.
 Technically, it is possible to upgrade a 3G phone to 4G.
 But you would have to be a highly skilled electronics engineer to pull it off.
 Let me explain.

-Is it possible to convert a 4G phone to 5G?
+Is it possible to convert a 4G mobile phone to 5G?

-Can my 4G phone be upgraded to 5G?
+Can my 4G mobile phone be converted or upgraded to 5G?

 Yes; it can be, though it isn’t so straightforward.
 There are currently two ways you can get it done.
 Let’s have a look.